huler/backend-challenge/readme.md

 You should assume that there is some commercial pressure to deliver this tool, but there is enough time to complete any required refactoring, i.e. migrating to a completely different technology will not be possible.

-### Part 2
+### Part 2 (Optional)

-For the second part, we would like you to take some time to address one or two of the problems you found in the first part of this technical challenge.
+For the second part, we would like you to take some time to address one or two of the problems you found in the first part of this code review.

 We would encourage you to tackle one of the harder problems you found in the first part.
 Refactoring the api to use the most appropriate status code might be valuable, but it's not the hardest problem to solve in this codebase.